pranjaykumar926/pranjaykumar926/README.md

 I'm a passionate software developer with interests in web development, data science, and open-source contributions.
 I enjoy learning new technologies and applying them to solve real-world problems.

 - 🌱 I’m currently learning advanced Python and machine learning.
-- 👯 I’m looking to collaborate on open-source projects related to web development and data science.
-- 🤔 I’m looking for help with cloud computing.
-- 💬 Ask me about JavaScript, Python, and React.
 - 📫 How to reach me: [pranjaykumar926@gmail.com](mailto:pranjaykumar926@gmail.com)
 - ⚡ Fun fact: I love hiking and exploring nature in my free time.